REAL ID

 12 min read · Updated 2026-05-08

 REAL ID enforcement started May 7, 2025.
 To board a domestic flight or enter most federal buildings, you now need a REAL ID-compliant license — or a US passport, or another federally accepted ID.
-Upgrading your license is straightforward, but every year tens of thousands of people drive to the DMV with the wrong paperwork and have to come back.
-Here's the exact list of what you need.
+Upgrading is straightforward, but tens of thousands of people drive to the DMV every year with the wrong paperwork.
+Here's the exact list, the rules that differ by state, and the corner cases that trip people up.

 Every REAL ID application requires you to bring originals (or certified copies) from four categories: